Tobai24/Brain_tumor_classifier/README.md

 ## 🎉 **Acknowledgments**

 A special thanks to **[DataTalks.Club](https://datatalks.club)** for their free **Machine Learning Zoomcamp** course.
 The knowledge and skills gained from this course were instrumental in the development of this project.
 If you're interested in learning more about machine learning, I highly recommend checking out their [course](https://github.com/DataTalksClub/machine-learning-zoomcamp).

-## 🌟 **Get Started**

-Ready to dive in?
-Follow the setup instructions above to get the project running on your local machine or deploy it to the cloud.
-Together, let’s harness the power of AI to improve healthcare outcomes! 🚀